-Disclaimer: The term "PhysicianProvider" used throughout this chapter is an all-inclusive description relative to the above identified providers working within their respective scope of practice and does not equate one professional to another.
-It serves only to make the document more reader -friendly.
-A "Primary Care Physician Provider" (PCP) is considered to be an Physician (M.D/D.O.), Advance Practice Registered Nurse (APRN), or Physician Assistant (PA) with a specialty in general practice, family practice, internal medicine, pediatrics or obstetrics/gynecology, or nurse midwifery.
+Disclaimer: The term "Physician" used throughout this chapter is an all-inclusive description relative to the above identified providers working within their respective scope of practice and does not equate one professional to another.
+It serves only to make the document more reader friendly.
+A Primary Care Provider Physician (PCP) is considered to be an Physician (M.D/D.O.).
+Advance Practice Registered Nurse (APRN), or Physician Assistant (PA) with a specialty in general practice, family practice, internal medicine, pediatrics or obstetrics/gynecology.